These California Destinations Could Have a Superbloom This Year, Plus Where to Find Wildflowers in the State

 • Peak season: January to Mid-April

 One of the state’s most-visited parks, Joshua Tree National Park is about a 3.5-hour drive from Los Angeles.
-Here, visitors can experience arguably one of the most unique and colorful wildflower displays in the country, which features an array of desert plants, including prickly pear, evening primroses, Mojave asters, and desert paintbrushes.
+Here, visitors can experience arguably one of the most colorful wildflower displays in the country, which features an array of desert plants, including prickly pear, evening primroses, Mojave asters, and desert paintbrushes.
 The park tends to be busiest around March and April, when blooms are at their peak.
 However, flowers in higher elevations generally don’t appear until June—so you might want to plan a trip to the park later in the year.

 Mojave National Preserve